Person-Centered TherapyEarly years children aged 5-7 in blue V-neck jumpers engage in person-centered therapy with supportive teacher

 4. Difficulty Implementing Structure and Goal-Setting: Person-centered therapy is known for its non-directive nature, which can sometimes make it challenging to establish structure and set goals.
 To overcome this challenge, the therapist can collaborate with the client by discussing the client's desired outcomes, milestones, and preferences for structuring sessions.
 This shared decision-making process can help create a sense of purpose and direction, while still maintaining the client's autonomy.

-5. Dealing with Strong Emotional Reactions: Person-centered therapy can often elicit strong emotional reactions from clients as they delve into their thoughts, experiences, and emotions.
+5. Dealing with Strong Emotional Reactions: Person-centered therapy can often elicit strong emotional reactions from clients as they examine into their thoughts, experiences, and emotions.
 The therapist should be prepared to support the client in managing these intense emotions.
-Providing a safe space for emotional expression, validating the client's feelings, and utilizing self-soothing techniques can be valuable strategies in managing these challenges.
+Providing a safe space for emotional expression, validating the client's feelings, and utilising self-soothing techniques can be valuable strategies in managing these challenges.

 By being attentive to these challenges and implementing the appropriate strategies, therapists can effectively navigate the implementation of person-centered therapy and provide a supportive environment for clients to engage in self-exploration and personal growth.